rdrg0/rails-challenge-backend/README.md

 ```

 ### Pagination
-The gem ``kaminari` was used for pagination.
+The gem `kaminari` was used for pagination.
 Usage: https://github.com/kaminari/kaminari

 ### Countermeasures against SQL injections
 Rails security guide (https://guides.rubyonrails.org/security.html#sql-injection) was followed in order to prevent SQL injections.
 Parameters were never passed directly as SQL queries.
-User input was passed as named parameters or ActiveRecord methods that escape or sanitize user input like Model.find(:id) were used which is what the guide recommends.
+User input was passed as named parameters or ActiveRecord methods that escape or sanitize user input like Model.find(:id) as the guide recommends.